 Children’s Minnesota researchers are working hard to increase the quality of life for kids with cancer.
 Their ongoing findings on maintaining survivors’ physical, cogitative and emotional health and development will be a critical component to providing a holistic approach to treatment.
 Visit Children’s Minnesota cancer and blood disorders program for more information.

 About the “Advancing Pediatric Cancer Care in Minnesota” symposium

 The Oct.
-23, 2015, symposium was hosted by Children’s Hospitals and Clinics of Minnesota and sponsored by Northwestern Mutual.
+23, 2015, symposium was hosted by Children’s Minnesota and sponsored by Northwestern Mutual.
 Northwestern Mutual launched the Childhood Cancer Program in 2012 to accelerate the search for cures for childhood cancers and to provide support to families battling the disease.
 “Promoting Quality of Life and Health Development in Children During Cancer Treatment and Survivorship” session presenters include: Laura Gilchrist, PhD, PT, Children’s Minnesota and St. Catherine’s University; Casey Hooke, PhD, APRN University of Minnesota and Children’s Minnesota; Alicia Kunin-Batson, PhD, Health Partners Institute for Education and Research and Children’s Minnesota; Susan Sencer, MD, Children’s Minnesota; and Lynn Tanner, MPT, PT, Children’s Minnesota.

 Gilchrist & Tanner, 2013